1712n/crypto-scams-challenge/README.md

 # crypto-scams-challenge

 The objective of this challenge is to generate a brief report on scam-related activities associated with various cryptocurrency projects.
 Please, choose one entity that you will analyze in the report.
-The report should be submitted as an .md file and include the following sections:
+The report should be submitted as .md file and include the following sections:

 - Entity Name (*name of the project you chose*)
 - Entity Type: `Cryptocurrency Exchange`, `Token`, `Wallet`, `Blockchain`, `Lending Platform`, or `Stablecoin`.